 4.4 Generally, applications must be accompanied by other relevant documents, such as research project information sheets, consent forms, data collection tools, evidence of research merit, and letters of endorsement.
 Where relevant, the inclusion of these attachments will be prompted by the form or cover sheet.

 4.5 Applications requiring full ethical review must be submitted at least four weeks prior to the HREC meeting.
 Applications eligible for review via another pathway can be reviewed and approved at any time and will be ratified by the HREC at the next meeting.

-4.6 Except for human research activities that are out of scope or exempt, all human research conducted under the auspices of USC must be submitted to the Office of Research for ethical review via one of the below six pathways.
+4.6 Except for human research activities that are out of scope, all human research conducted under the auspices of USC must be submitted to the Office of Research for ethical review via one of the below six pathways.

 Exemption – for negligible risk research that only involves access to existing collections of non-identifiable data or records about humans, applicants must submit a human research ethics application (and relevance attachments) for administrative review by the Office of Research.